 Beef Short Ribs Recipe

-These beef short ribs are braised low and slow in a rich, aromatic red wine sauce, giving fall-off-the-bone meat every time.
+This beef short ribs recipe features ribs braised low and slow in a rich, aromatic red wine sauce, giving fall-off-the-bone meat every time.
 It’s the perfect hearty and satisfying meal for cozy nights and special occasions!
-Easy to make on the stove, in the slow cooker, or in the Instant Pot.
+3 cooking options included.

 braised beef short ribs.

-Baby back ribs and pork ribs always get all of the attention, but have you ever indulged in bone-in beef short ribs?
+Baby back ribs and pork ribs always get attention, but have you ever indulged in bone-in beef short ribs?
 Short ribs are smaller, but when given a little TLC, the meat literally falls right off the bone and is downright delicious.

 This braised beef short ribs recipe is all about cooking the meat low and slow to easily break down the connective tissue.
 The result?
 Beautifully tender, flavorful, and fall-off-the-bone ribs.